creagia/laravel-sign-pad/README.md

 Add the `RequiresSignature` trait and implement the `CanBeSigned` class to the model you would like.

-You should define the location of the blade template which will be converted to a signed PDF by implementing the `getSignaturePdfTemplate` method.
+You should define the signature template by implementing the `getSignatureTemplate` method.

-Finally, you can change the prefix of the generated PDF file with the `getSignaturePdfPrefix` method.

 ```php
 <?php